manfromdownunder/pihole/README.md

-# pihole adlists and regex/wildcard blacklist for over 4 million domains
+# Pihole adlist and regex/wildcard blacklist for over 4 million domains
 Regex, and adblock lists for over 4 million domains

 In Pihole settings select the teleporter tab.
 Uncheck all restore options except for Adlists and Blacklist (regex/wildcard)